scalavision/bash4s/README.md

 // ls -halt <path to wherever your current working directory is pointing to>
 ```

 We print the script to screen instead of running it.
-A very safe way to investigating that paths are correct etc.
+A very safe way to investigate that paths are correct etc.

 The `printRich()` command will use the excellent [pprint](https://www.lihaoyi.com/PPrint/) library that is
 made by `Lihaoyi`, it is also part of ammonite script engine.
 It will cut the output after specific amount of lines etc.